Early Childhood Class Teacher

 With a liberal ethos, an emphasis on academic excellence and a commitment to the values of the IB, Southbank offers the opportunity to further extend your teaching and learning skills in a friendly, supportive but hard-working team.
 We offer excellent professional development opportunities linked to our well-developed appraisal programme which provides all teachers with regular feedback.
 We want all our teachers to develop professionally and to help develop the school.
 We are particularly interested in candidates able to demonstrate outstanding teaching and learning practice informed by educational research.

 All our teachers offer a termly extra-curricular activity which should motivate, excite and interest children.

 Applications from PYP teachers or teachers with international teaching experience are particularly welcome.
-The possibility of a Head of School Lower Primary (ages 3 – 7) responsibility allowance may be available for the right candidate.

 The School is unable to offer Tier 2 sponsorship for this role.
 Please ensure that you already have the legal right to work and reside in the UK.

 To apply for this role please complete the application form and return to firstname.lastname@example.org Please note we do not accept CV’s for this role.
 Further details regarding the role can be found in the candidate brief.